Rules and procedures

-Providers of on-demand programme services (ODPS) are required by law to notify Ofcom before their service begins, and to advise Ofcom if the service closes or undergoes significant changes.
+Providers of on-demand programme services (ODPS) are required by law to notify us before their service begins, and to let us know if the service closes or undergoes significant changes.
 These criteria and the content standards requirements are set out in Section 4A of the Communications Act 2003 (“the Act”).

 On 1 November 2020, the Audiovisual Media Services (“AVMS”) Regulations came into force.
 The Regulations amend Part 4A the Act.
-We have updated our Rules and Guidance and our How to Notify documents to reflect the amendments.
+We have updated our rules, guidance and notification documents to reflect these amendments.

-We will be consulting on our updated guidance on who needs to notify in early 2021.
+We are currently consulting on draft guidance on who needs to notify as an ODPS provider, and our consultation on updating our guidance on measures to protect users from harmful material will be published in mid-2021.
 In the interim, services providers are reminded that ODPS providers must ensure they comply with their statutory obligations under the Act.
 They should seek their own legal advice on any compliance issues.

 This document outlines Ofcom’s procedures for the handling and resolution of complaints (or for the conduct of its own investigations) about potential breaches of rules applying to on-demand programme services (“ODPS”) by ODPS providers. .